 The data produced and used in this project are owned by the international experimental collaborations, who distribute the data to all collaborators (>5300 members) worldwide.
 The collaborations follow the guidelines for data preservation and open access policies, which are imposed by the international Funding Agencies.

 The main goal of the CALICE collaboration is to develop, test and establish technological solutions for highly granular calorimeters.
 Results from beam tests are regularly published in international journals.
-In addition, there is close collaboration with the GEANT4 [2003] team to contribute to an improved modelling of hadronic interactions, which is also of interest beyond high energy physics applications.
+In addition, there is close collaboration with the GEANT4 [2003] team to contribute to an improved modelling of hadronic interactions, which is also of interest beyond elementary particle physics applications.

 Added value of international cooperation

-The support of this RSF-Helmholtz proposal opens the possibility for the Helmholtz and the Russian Institutes to bundle their competence, jointly address the forefront technology in a familiar framework, transfer the developments and gained experience to the new areas of the experiment upgrade and accomplish with this a major role within the international collaboration.
-This will build new broad competences on both sides which is a specific quality gain for all involved institutes.
-This project, closely linking physics, novel calorimetry and the development of high-tech computing technologies, opens up great prospects for the long-term partnership between the Helmholtz and the Russian Institutes for next generation of colliders.
+The support of this Helmholtz-RSF Joint proposal opens the possibility for the Helmholtz and the Russian Institutes to bundle their competences, jointly address the forefront technology in a familiar framework, transfer the developments and gained experience to the new areas of the experiment upgrade and accomplish with this a major role within the international collaboration.
+This will build new broad competence on both sides which is a specific quality gain for all involved institutes.
+The proposed project, closely linking physics, novel calorimetry and the development of high-tech computing technologies, opens up great prospects for the long-term partnership between the Helmholtz and the Russian Institutes for next generation of colliders.

+Such a long-term partnership will enable high visibility of Germany and Russia in the international collaborations.
+The scale of the internationality is demonstrated by the facts, that the CMS Collaboration consists of more than 5300 members from more than 220 institutes in more than 50 different countries.
+The partnering institutes will gain influence in the mamagement of the international collaboration and more generally on the future direction of particle physics.

-Here in this project the novel techniques of Deep Learning are explored within High Energy Physics.
-These developments are strategically releveant research topic for other science areas and the knowledge transfer will significantly contribute to the advancement of basic research.
+In this project the novel techniques of Deep Learning are explored within Elementary Particle Physics.
+These developments are a strategically releveant research topic also for other science areas and the knowledge transfer will significantly contribute to the advancement of basic research.

 2.6 Young Scientists